-SWEET SIXTEEN PAGE
+The SWEET SIXTEEN

 The assembled scope is easily moved on the wheels which can be left on during observing or removed in seconds.

 Sweet Sixteen Standard Construction Features:

-These instruments are not mass produced telescopes.
+NOTE: These instruments are not mass produced telescopes.
 They are lovingly handcrafted and are intended for the viewer who appreciates fine craftsmanship and exceptional optics.

 Lower truss attachment on the Sweet 16: The pole inserts are slotted to allow installation without removing the knobs.

 An exploded view of the truss pole assembly

-The telescope is designed to allow easy removal of a truss pole to facilitate reaching in and removing the 21# primary for travel or indoor storage.
+The telescope comes with a matching mirror case - it is designed to allow easy removal of a truss pole to facilitate reaching in and removing the 21-pound primary for travel or indoor storage.

 The azimuth pivot is a 1/2" stainless bolt - A custom machined brass bushing and tee nut are utilized.